OP445/FreeNOS-1.0.3/README.md

 Video Link: https://youtu.be/7-NrX2Bm3vc

+FreeNOS with extended function of the wait command

 FreeNOS (Free Niek's Operating System) is an experimental microkernel based operating system for learning purposes written in C++.
 You may use the code as you wish under the terms of the GPLv3.